dfinance/docs/move_vm/standard_lib.md

 }
 ```

-In case you pass `false` as first argument of `assert(bool, u64)` or result of your expression, transaction will fail and return "sub_status" in event of transaction that will equal to your code provided as second argument.
+In case you pass `false` as the first argument of `assert(bool, u64)` or the result of your expression, the transaction will fail and return "sub_status" in event of transaction that will equal your code provided as the second argument.

 ## Compare

-[Compare](https://github.com/dfinance/dvm/blob/bf457b3145c5e448ece3258bbf67c22326559a12/lang/stdlib/compare.move#L10) module allows to compare two vectors of u8 values (bytes).
+[Compare](https://github.com/dfinance/dvm/blob/bf457b3145c5e448ece3258bbf67c22326559a12/lang/stdlib/compare.move#L10) module allows comparing two vectors of u8 values (bytes).

-Comparing two byte vectors:
+Comparing two-byte vectors:

 ```rust
 script {